 - A late fee of $10 per adult, per meal will apply after the registration deadline.
 Meal reservations are accepted after the deadline based on space and meal availabillity.

-Class and college registration fees and meal fees are nonrefundable after the registration deadline (April 24).
-All refund requests will be reviewed and processed following the completion of Reunion II weekend (May 24).
+Class and college registration fees are nonrefundable.
+Meal fees are nonrefundable after the registration deadline.
+All refund requests will be reviewed and processed following the completion of Reunion II weekend (May 23, 2021).
 Please allow up to four weeks for receipt of your refund.
 Requests must be received via email or written and postmarked no later than the registration deadline.
 Mail requests to Office of Alumnae Relations, Reunion Registration, 33 Elm Street, Northampton, MA 01063.

-Please indicate on your registration any disability requests, such as accessible housing, sign language interpreters, transportation or dietary requirements, by April 24.
-Events that are open to the public are scheduled in wheelchair accessible locations when possible.
+Please indicate on your registration any disability requests, such as accessible housing, sign language interpreters, transportation or dietary requirements.
+Events that are open to the public are scheduled in wheelchair-accessible locations when possible.
 The Office of Disability Services does not have wheelchairs available for loan.
 If you are in need of a wheelchair or other medical equipment, please contact Hometown Medical at 413-320-4665 in advance to ensure availability.

 Who’s Coming to Reunion?